ella-emc/ella-emc/README.md

 # 👋 Hi, I’m Ella C., an IT student.
 <p align="center"> <strong> <em> in which STEM and Languages fill my life </em> </strong> </p>

-I'm an IT student aspiring to become a web developer and, in the long run, a computational linguist.
+I'm an IT student aspiring to become a mobile developer and, in the long run, a computational linguist.
 After half a lifetime of being immersed in language learning, I have decided to broaden my knowledge by learning how to code.
 - 👀 I’m interested in **languages**, **linguistics**, and **programming**.
 (I have some other interests, but these take up most of my time and have become a huge part of myself.)